sfatkhutdinov/cs2_rl_agent/analysis_log/original_codebase_analysis_log.md

 **CONTEXT**: Analyzing remaining directories and developing strategies for managing the growing analysis log efficiently.

 **METHODOLOGY**:
-1. Examined previously unexplored directories: callbacks, environment, config, bridge_mod
+1. Examined previously unexplored directories: callbacks, environment, config, bridge_mod (Note: bridge_mod folder has been removed as it's no longer needed)
 2. Analyzed the growing size of the analysis log and potential management strategies
 3. Developed recommendations for more sustainable log organization